IK Amps Up Their Hardware Synth Game with the UNO Synth Pro series!

-Building on the monophonic, two-oscillator design of the original, the Pro series has THREE discrete, continuous-waveshaping analogue VCOs with each VCO capable of PWM.
-Although it’s still a single-voice synth, the oscillators can operate in 3-note Paraphonic mode whereby the VCF/VCA and modulation resources are shared and VCOs are allocated to separate notes.
+Building on the monophonic, two-oscillator design of the original, the Pro series has THREE discrete, continuous-waveshaping analogue VCOs, with each VCO capable of PWM.
+Although it’s still a single-voice synth, the oscillators can operate in a 3-note Paraphonic mode whereby the VCF/VCA and modulation resources are shared and VCOs are allocated to separate notes.
 Unlike the original, oscillator Sync is provided, in addition to FM, and Ring Modulation.

 The characterful, two-pole OTA based multimode filter of the UNO Synth carries into the Pro series accompanied by an additional SSI based multimode filter capable of two-pole or four-pole operation.
-Unlike the original OTA filter, the new SSI filter is capable self-oscillation at high resonance.
+Unlike the original OTA filter, the new SSI filter is capable of self-oscillation at high resonance.
 In concert with different serial/parallel routing options and phase flips, a total of 24 filter response combinations are possible extending the tonal pallet for the new UNO Synth generation.

 If that wasn’t enough, the Pro series has two full ADSR envelopes and two LFOS.
 With much fanfare, sound-design power users will love the highly-flexible 16-slot Modulation Matrix enhancing the creative potential for realising intricate patches with plenty of scope for establishing organic movement.

 Analogue Drive Circuit and Integrated triple-slot DSP Effect Engine

 The simple FX processor of the original Uno Synth has also seen a tremendous overhaul.
 Sculpt and finalise your patches with three simultaneous effect engines offering 12 studio-grade effect algorithms to experiment with and enhance your sounds.